neoSnakex34/site-astro/src/pages/posts/post-1.md

 ### the last one?
 For those who may not know, I built two portfolio sites in the past years.
 The first was built with nuxt.js and the second was a pure react experiment with daisyui and tailwind.
 Both of them failed.
 The first lacked style and usability, the second was just not catchy enough.
-Nonetheless, some ideas from the react site were reused in that site.
+Nonetheless, some ideas from the react site were reused in this site.
 For instance:
 - the formatting of the skill page has been copy-pasted from the previous one and then adapted to the new ui/ux needs.
 - the code mockup with the fake ``` whoami ``` command was already present in the old site.